 "The Elmont Post was organized and granted a charter by National Headquarters of The American Legion on March 15, 1931.

-Then because of the rapid growth of new members it was decided that the Post erect a new building.
+Then, because of the rapid growth of new members it was decided that the Post erect a new building.
 Once again and through diligent efforts and unceasing sacrifice of the building committee and many Post members, enough money was raised to enable the Post to break ground on December 16, 1963.
-Seven months later on April 6, 1964 the Elmont Post # 1033, of the American Legion held its first meeting at their new quarters.
+Seven months later, on April 6, 1964, American Legion Elmont Post 1033 held its first meeting at its new quarters.

 After a period of hard knocks and growing pains a new formula for the successful operations of the building was found."